 The fees depend on the nature and value of the action.
 There are fixed fees, which vary depending on the type of action – for example, €20,000 for revocation actions and €11,000 for infringement actions.
 In addition, value-based fees will also be payable for actions where the value of the action exceeds €500,000, on a scale starting with €2,500 for cases where the value of the action is up to and including €750,000, up to a maximum fee of €325,000 for a value of over €50 million.
 The value of the action will be determined by the judge rapporteur during the interim procedure.

 Fee reductions are available for SMEs and microenterprises, as are partial fee reimbursements where cases are settled or withdrawn prior to the hearing.

 As a general rule, the unsuccessful party will bear the reasonable and proportionate legal costs and other expenses incurred by the successful party.
 However, this is usually limited to a ceiling set out in the UPC Rules.

-VI Hot topics
+IV Hot topics

 i When will the UPC start hearing cases?

 The UPC Agreement will not come into force until four months after it is ratified by at least 13 UPC states, including the UK, France and Germany.
 In April 2018, and despite previous uncertainty regarding the position that the UK would take in the light of Brexit, the UK became the 16th state to deposit its ratification instrument.7 Therefore, ratification by Germany is the only remaining step required to enable the UPC Agreement to come into force.
 Before Germany can deposit its ratification instrument the relevant German legislation implementing the UPC Agreement needs to be signed by the President and published in the Federal Law Gazette, but this is currently on hold in light of a complaint filed with the German Federal Constitutional Court.